spokestack/spokestack.io/content/blog/integrating-spokestack-google-app-actions-3/index.md

 ## The why and how of Tray

-[Spokestack Tray](https://github.com/spokestack/spokestack-tray-android) exists to help you visualize voice interactions in your app without building an entire UI for it from scratch.
+As we've seen in other tutorials, you can add voice control to your app using just the [Spokestack library](https://github.com/spokestack/spokestack-android).
+[Spokestack Tray](https://github.com/spokestack/spokestack-tray-android) exists to help the user visualize their voice interactions without you having to build an entire UI for them from scratch.
 It includes a microphone button used to activate ASR without the use of a wakeword, visual feedback while ASR is active, and a chat-like interface that displays the conversation between user and app.

-Let's walk through the process of adding it to our project, starting with the changes to `build.gradle`.
-Since the Tray exists to mediate interaction with Spokestack, it bundles the dependencies necessary for that, so we can replace all our Spokestack-related dependencies with the following:
+Let's walk through the process of dropping it into our project, starting with the changes to `build.gradle`.
+Since the Tray exists to mediate your users' interaction with Spokestack, it bundles the dependencies necessary for that.
+That means we can replace all our Spokestack-related dependencies with the following:

 ```groovy
     implementation 'io.spokestack:tray:0.3.0'